tomok59/power_outages/README.md

 The dataset we will be using provides information on the major power outages that occured in the U.S. from January 2000 to July 2016.
 Stats-wise, our raw dataset contains 1535 rows, which represent the nunber of major power outage reports, and 56 columns, which represent the number of power outage properties that were recorded.

-The following columns will be revelant to our dataset: [^1]
+The following columns will be revelant to our dataset:

-[^1]: note: descriptions were taken from [ScienceDirect](https://www.sciencedirect.com/science/article/pii/S2352340918307182#t0005)
+Note: descriptions were taken from [ScienceDirect](https://www.sciencedirect.com/science/article/pii/S2352340918307182#t0005)

 | Column Names                       | Description                                                        |
 | ---------------------------------- | ------------------------------------------------------------------ |